Can I fly with an electric unicycle?

 When flying the main goal should be getting through TSA.
 Be prepared to answer any question and remember to show that this device isn’t specifically prohibited by the FAA and that it uses a safe battery that is under 160 wh.
 Remember to tell them that you have researched the device to make sure it is within the FAA guidelines.

 It is normal for the TSA agents to want to see the wattage on your battery to confirm that it’s within the limits.
 It’s a good idea to package your EUC in a duffle bag or something that completely covers it.
-Since the airlines themselves aren’t checking what’s inside carry-on bags, they don’t actually have much influence on this process after you have passed the TSA.
+Since the airlines themselves aren’t checking what’s inside carry-on bags, they don’t have much influence on this process after you have passed the TSA.

 Inmotion V10 Protective cover